nirtamir2/talks/2025-06-26/src/slides.md

 <!-- <img v-click=[2] src="/effect-error.png" v-drag="[82,271,218,90]" /> -->

 <!--
 We can create effects using Effect.succeed for successful values, or Effect.fail for errors.
 This avoids throwing exceptions and keeps errors explicit and typed.
+It looks very similar to Promise.resolve & Promise.reject.
 -->

 ---